 - Boutique Licenses

 Note: This course is not approved for any barber license types.
+Click here for our barber course.

 Yes, Cosmo Credits is an approved provider of continuing education by the Ohio Board of Cosmetology.